ibm-cloud-docs/power-iaas/global-replication-service.md

 The limitations of GRS are as follows:

+- After you performed a failback operation, the replication role of the volume group (VG) and the volume fail to change from auxiliary to primary.
+The issue is a recurring issue that impacts your GRS environments.
 - You cannot perform a snapshot-restore operation on auxiliary volumes.
 - The volume group update operation can fail upon a mismatch in the volume group and volume replication states.
 If the volume group is in an error state, use the [volume group action](/apidocs/power-cloud#pcloud-volumegroups-action-post) API to reset the volume group status.

-- When you disable the replication of a volume or delete a volume from a site, the following changes occur:
+- When you disable or delete a primary volume from a primary site, the following changes occur:

+    - The replication relationship between the primary volume and the auxiliary volume is deleted at the storage backend.
-    - If the auxiliary volume is not deleted from the secondary site, an out-of-band periodic check (occurring every 24 hours) sets the volume to an error state.
+    - If the auxiliary volume is not deleted from the secondary site manually, an out-of-band periodic check (occurring every 24 hours) sets the auxiliary volume to an error state.
-    - The remote copy relationship is deleted at the storage backend and the replicated volume is deleted on the secondary storage of the corresponding remote site.

 - You cannot remove the replication-enabled volume when it is a part of a volume group.
-- When you resize a volume from a site, the system also resizes the replication-enabled volume on its corresponding remote site after an interval of 24 hours.
-For more information, see [Resizing a replication-enabled volume](/docs/power-iaas?topic=power-iaas-getting-started-GRS#resize-rep-vol).
+- On `DAL10` and `WDC07` location pair, when you resize a replication-enabled primary volume from the primary site, the system resizes the associated auxiliary volume on its corresponding remote site within 24 hours.
+For all other location pairs, before you resize a replication-enabled volume, remove the volume from the volume group.
+After the volume resize is completed, add the volume back to the volume group.
+For more information, see [Updating a primary volume](/docs/power-iaas?topic=power-iaas-getting-started-GRS#update-prime-vol).
+- If you resize a primary volume by disabling replication service on the primary site, it results in errors that are related to the auxiliary volume on the remote site.
 - Any operation that is performed on a deleted volume fails.

 ## Best practices for GRS
 {: #best-practices-GRS}